abhijitpai000/product-recsys-training/README.md

 ## Training

-1. Download .csv from [Brazilian E-Commerce Public Dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce) and place it in datasets directory, unzip the .zip file.
+1. Download .csv from [Brazilian E-Commerce Public Dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce) and place it in '../datasets' directory, unzip the .zip file (this should produce 9 .csv files)
+2. Set the current working directory to 'product-recsys-training' clone directory.

-### Train models using cmd
+### Train models using cmd (Windows)
-2. Use run.py to preprocess, train and save files through command line.
+1. Use run.py in CMD to preprocess, train and save files.

 `python run.py`

-3. Run tests for a quick sanity check.
+2. Run tests for a quick sanity check.

 `cd tests`